 - 1 Cup Hot Sauce I use Frank's (note 1)

 - 2 Scallions thinly sliced, white and green parts

 - 4 Cups Chicken cooked + shredded (note 2*)

 - 1/4 Cup Blue Cheese

 - Lettuce We love Romaine, butter lettuce works as well

-- Scoop chicken onto lettuce leaves.
-Top with blue cheese and additional hot sauce.
+- Serve.
+Scoop chicken onto lettuce leaves.
+Top with blue cheese (1/4 cup) and additional hot sauce.
 Enjoy!

 Fans Also Made These Low Carb Recipes:

 - To poach chicken: Place chicken and a generous amount of salt and pepper in a large pot and cover with 1" of water.
-Bring water to a boil, then reduce heat to medium and let the chicken simmer for 15 minutes.
-Cut into chicken and make sure it's cooked through.
+Bring water to a boil, then reduce heat to medium and let the chicken simmer until the center of the breast reaches an internal temp of 165 F, about 15 minutes.
 Allow the chicken to rest 10 minutes before shredding.

 - Shredded chicken vs. diced.
 We much prefer shredded chicken here, but you can also use diced chiclken.